bbchung/clighter8/README.md

 Clighter8 is a VIM plugin to support C-family code powered by libclang.
 Currently it can highlight code semantically and do rename-refactor.
-Clighter8's engine is highly optimized for VIM's new channel mechanism, that means Clighter8 will run in background totally, and it won't slow down the performance of VIM.
+Clighter8's engine is highly optimized for VIM's new async io mechanism, that means Clighter8 will run in background totally, and it won't slow down the performance of VIM.